Maryanne Williams Smoczyk

 Make a Google Hangout or Phone Appointment

 Spanish and Portuguese Studies appointments will be held via Google Hangout or phone.
-Available appointments can be seen at our calendar page.
+Available appointments can be seen on our calendar page.
 If you elect the phone option, we will call you from a restricted/private phone number.
-If you can not find an available appointment time, please email email@example.com.
+If you can not find an available appointment time, please email firstname.lastname@example.org.

 Zoom drop-in hours